ToposInstitute/RelationalThinking-Book/_sources/chp3-schemas.md

 ```
 <br>

 PAUSE AND PONDER.
 Let your eyes follow the dashed lines around the figure.
-Do you see any "patterns" in this sytem of connections?
+Do you see any "patterns" in this system of connections?

 What can we notice about the above instance?
 Well, for one thing, in order for an arrow to be the self-loop of a given vertex, it must have _that vertex_ as its source.
 In other words, if we